 Take it one class at a time

 For some, making a hard commitment around a pursuit helps them follow through.
-If that’s you, or you struggle with motivating yourself on your own time, or you prefer to have a formal structure and training around what you’re learning, an online class could be useful.
+Others struggle to motivate themselves on their own time, preferring the structure of formal training.
+If that’s you, a professional class could be useful.